j-otterbox/twitter-showcase/README.md

 <br>

-_An application for searching Twitter built with the React and Node_
+_An application for searching Twitter built with React and Node_

 <br>